Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Baselines

 \paragraph{Spotlight \cite{hines2024defending}.} The special token, such as ``\textasciicircum,’’ is used to concatenate words, helping LLMs recognize the injected instruction as part of the data content.
 An example is shown in Table \ref{tab:defense-spotlight}

 \paragraph{StruQ \cite{chen2024struq}.} This fine-tuning method leverages adversarial training \cite{mkadry2017towards} to ensure LLMs align with the original input instructions.
-In our implementation, we use the “Naive attack” as the adversarial example during training.
+In our implementation, we use the ``Naive attack'' as the adversarial example during training to evaluate the generalization ability of the defense method.